 Second, we are all guilty of it.
 In fact, we live in a society of chronic multitaskers, and the ever-present tug of digital distractions has only exacerbated the problem.

 Though multitasking may be pervasive in our culture, recent research has found that it consistently results in the same thing: shoddy work.
 If we study while intermittently checking work email, for example, we retain less of the information we are studying and fail to process or understand it at a deep level.
 Our productivity is reduced as well, as we take longer to finish each of the tasks that we juggle.
 Intuitively, it makes sense that we may not perform as well while taking on too many tasks at once, but to what extent?

 1. It Changes How You Learn

 Learning and memory are pretty sensitive to the conditions in which information is consumed.
-Giving material your full attention as you read and study involves unique structures of the brain, primarily the hippocampus.
+Giving material your full attention as you read and the study involves unique structures of the brain, primarily the hippocampus.
 This small and vaguely seahorse-shaped part of the brain allows us to learn facts and information, to be retrieved at a later date and under a variety of circumstances or test conditions, providing cognitive flexibility, or the ability to restructure knowledge and apply it in new ways.
-However, researchers at UCLA found that people learning a new task while distracted use a different part of the brain, the striatum, which is typically used in learning new skills, but does not provide cognitive flexibility.
+However, researchers at UCLA found that people learning a new task while distracted use a different part of the brain, the striatum, which is typically used in learning new skills but does not provide cognitive flexibility.
 Thus, learning without distractions means you’ll benefit more from what you learn.

 2. It Can Make You Forgetful

 Other research has found that multitasking can also affect working memory.
-This cognitive function allows us to keep information temporarily in our mind.
+This cognitive function allows us to keep information temporarily in our minds.
 For example, remembering a phone number long enough to enter it into your list of contacts or walking into a room but forgetting what you needed to do both involve working memory.
 Working memory is highly influenced by attention, and thus very sensitive to multitasking.